Government by the People

 Our government, at present, is most accurately described as an “oligarchy”.
 Perfect Democracy Amendments will instantly transform it into a true democracy.

 The Declaration of Independence states – as “self-evident” Truths - that we are “endowed” by our “Creator” with “certain unalienable Rights” and that the primary reason we form governments is to secure our rights.
-Those “truths” are irrelevant to the false friends and true enemies of democracy who want governments to assist them in putting profits ahead of people.
+Those “truths” are irrelevant to the false friends and true enemies of democracy who want governments to serve private interests and assist them in putting profits ahead of people.

 The false friends and true enemies of democracy have had a great deal of success in corrupting Congress and state legislatures.
 They have been less successful in corrupting referendums, especially when the proposal on the ballot relates to protecting our rights.
 Direct democracy is the form of government most likely to secure and protect our rights because we (the people) are the best guardians of our rights.